david-pullin/ascii-calendar/README.md

 Using a longer CellWidth will display the full day's name.
 Day names displayed will be dependant on your locale unless you use overwrite them.

----

-The full API can be found at DOXX to do

----

 <br>

 # Calendar Class